Training Artificial Intelligence with Real Heart: Legitimize, Confirm, Reinforce

 “Alright listen, Sparky…”

 My father tends to be laid-back.
 However, there are clear indicators when he’s getting frustrated.
 These are so predictable that the whole family knows when a customer experience goes awry.
 First, he refers to the person as “Buddy”.
-If the situation doesn’t improve, they become “Sport”.
+If the situation doesn’t improve, they soon become “Sport”.
 With each step down this path of names, the chances the agent will keep the business drop precipitously.
 The final moniker is “Sparky”.
 No one comes back from Sparky.

-It’s a familiar experience.
-A customer service discussion goes poorly.
-We get frustrated.
-If it’s bad enough, we decide to spend our money elsewhere.
-After those conversations, our opinion of the company changes.
-We blame the business.
-The same isn’t true with static content.
-If we can’t find the answer in an instruction manual, we get a little annoyed, but our view of the company rarely shifts.
+In comparison, the same isn’t true with static content.
+If we can’t find an answer in an instruction manual, we get a little annoyed, but our view of the company rarely shifts.
 Yet when we talk with a person who doesn’t have the answer, frustration bleeds over into our impression of the company in a much different way.
 A human failing tells us the company failed.
 The company doesn’t care.
-The company is bad.
+Basically, the company is bad.

 More rare, but more powerful, is the successful customer service conversation.
-The one where you feel heard, where the other person takes time to understand your need and works to get it addressed.
+The one where you feel heard afterward, where the other person takes time to understand your need and works to get it addressed.
 Even if you don’t get the answer you want, you gain a positive perspective on the company.
 The experience tells us the company is good; they put resources into their customers.
 They care about us.
 Reading helpful documentation doesn’t offer that same gut-level reaction.

 It takes a person for something to feel personal.

 Chat-based AI attempts to mimic a conversation with a person.
 This brings with it many of the benefits of having a human involved.
-It is an opportunity to show the customer you care and to develop a personal connection.
+Markedly, it is an opportunity to show the customer you care and to develop a personal connection.
 This also opens up a lot of the dangers.
 It takes a person for something to feel personal, and we are creating a digital facsimile of a person.
 So the question becomes, how do we make our fake person seem genuinely caring?

 Artificial intelligence, real heart